-Unfortunately, many mothers end up having to deal with criticism about their choice to breastfeed at one point or another.
+Unfortunately, many parents end up having to deal with criticism about their choice to breastfeed at one point or another.
 Criticism from strangers happens occasionally, but tends to be easier to deal with since you’re unlikely to see those people again.
 Criticism from family members and others close to you can be much harder to handle.

 Sometimes the people close to you – particularly your parents – feel that when you make parenting choices that are different from their own, it is a personal attack on their own parenting choices.
 They may truly feel that accepting your parenting choices is the same thing as admitting that their own parenting choices were wrong.
 It may be helpful to make it clear that your choices are not a judgment on their parenting, but a result of having different information available that you are using to make choices for your own unique child and family.